-TEQ1: Have you ever been a part of any other political or fringe groups, or done any activism in the past?
-Have you had any like minded friends or family?
+Q8: "Have you been a part of any other groups, or done any activism in the past?
+Have you had any like minded friends or family?"

-ONLY if they HAVE been involved in political organizing:)
+(ONLY if they HAVE been involved in political organizing:)

-TEQ1.1: Have you ever had an instance of your personal information being published as a result of your political activity?
+"Have you ever had an instance of your personal information being published as a result of your political activity?"